PyMoDAQ/PyMoDAQ/docs/src/user_folder/leco.rst

      If the Coordinator is on the same machine (i.e. localhost) and on the default port, you do not have to enter anything.
    - `Name` defines how this module should participate in the LECO network.
      If you leave it empty, the name of the module is taken.
-3. Click on `connect`,
-4. Now the green lamp should be lit and the Actor is ready to be used
+3. Click on `connect`, the green lamp should be lit and the Actor is ready to be used

 .. note::